mkmohangb/vit-pose/README.md

     - Position embedding is added to the output of patch emdedding.
     - this embedding output is fed to multiple layers of encoder blocks.
 Output shape [(1, 192, 768)] is same as input shape.
     - output is reshaped back to [(1, 768, 16, 12)]
-  - Decoder or Head - heatmaps(64 x 48) corresponding to the number of key points
+  - Decoder or Head - outputs heatmaps of size (64 x 48) corresponding to the number of key points
     - Encoder output is fed to a decoder which consists of 2 layers of ConvTranspose2D + BN + ReLU ([(1, 256, 64, 48)]) and a final conv1d layer with (1x1) kernel and 17 out channels([(1, 17, 64, 48)]).

 <img width="576" alt="Screenshot 2023-04-10 at 12 23 44 PM" src="https://user-images.githubusercontent.com/2610866/230844903-fd0d0ccb-19ba-4cc3-b63b-a7cf9c22e97e.png">